What Summer Looked Like the Year You Were Born

 No matter the decade, summers are for kicking back, enjoying the weather and maybe even taking a dip.
 These bathing beauties donned their caps for a swim back in 1940, and we have to admit they still look fab!

 For many of us, summertime isn’t complete without getting out on the water and maybe doing a little fishing.
 Fry up your catch of the day and serve it alongside these fish fry favorites.

 Every summer, we love getting into the 4th of July spirit, just like this crew of kids.
 Kick back and celebrate at home with these easy Independence Day recipes.

 Tennis, boating, relaxing by the lake—doesn’t that sound like the perfect summer vacation?
 We are 100% behind this young lady’s vacation plans.
 We’re also 100% behind these easy summer recipes.

 Indulging in America’s favorite pastime like this ’40s kid?
 Be sure to indulge in a few of these ballpark favorite foods, too!

 Summertime means packing up a basket and heading out to the park to picnic, much like this family back in the ’40s.
-This year, be sure to whip up a few of these picnic favorites.

 Sharing a drink with your companion?
 Well, that cements dog’s reputation as man’s best friend.
 You can also share these treats, too—safe for people and pets.